maciekfabia/sdk-nrf/doc/nrf/ug_zigbee.rst

 Introduction
 ************

-Zigbee is a portable, low-power software networking protocol that provides connectivity over 802.15.4-based mesh network.
+Zigbee is a portable, low-power software networking protocol that provides connectivity over an 802.15.4-based mesh network.
 It also defines an application layer that provides interoperability among all vendors.

-In combination with Zephyr RTOS and |NCS|, Zigbee allows for easy development of low-power connected solutions.
+In combination with |NCS| and the integrated Zephyr RTOS, Zigbee allows for easy development of low-power connected solutions.

+For more information about Zigbee, visit the `Zigbee Alliance`_ page and read `Zigbee Specification`_.

 .. _zigbee_ug_supported features: